 - for the protection and benefit of the children and young people in their care, and

 - for their own protection, minimising misplaced or malicious allegations and to better understand their own standards and practice

-• Take a zero-tolerance approach to bullying and low-level sexual harassment
+- Taking a zero-tolerance approach to bullying and sexual harassment

-• Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles
+- Ensuring the school implements and makes effective use of appropriate ICT systems and services, including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles

 Communicating with parents, carers and students